musnit/castle-client/core/README.md

 #### First-time setup

-You'll need to install CMake, which means `brew install cmake` on macOS, `sudo apt install cmake`-ish on Linux or using their official installer on Windows. `run.sh` needs WSL on Windows.
+You'll need to install CMake and Ninja, which means `brew install cmake ninja` on macOS, `sudo apt install cmake ninja-build`-ish on Linux or using their official installers on Windows. `run.sh` needs WSL on Windows.

 `./run.sh web-init` to setup Emscripten (our C++ web build toolchain).
 This may take a little bit.